 Gateway Academy’s program has been designed around educating the “whole” child – academically, spiritually, and emotionally.
-To this end, we offer several special area and elective opportunities for our students ranging from weekly Chapel, to music instruction and performances, to technology integration, to Spanish classes and art education.
-Our secondary school students are also exposed to elective opportunities in technology coding and robotics, sign language, STEM (Science Discovery Lab), engineering and mechanics, personal finance, and off-site golf, tennis, and street soccer.
+To this end, we offer several special area and elective opportunities for our students ranging from weekly Chapel, to music instruction and performances, to technology integration, and art education.
+Our Middle School students are also exposed to elective opportunities in technology coding and robotics, sign language, STEM (Science Discovery Lab), engineering and mechanics, personal finance, and off-site golf, tennis, and street soccer.

 What Parents are Saying

 I am so thankful for the challenging yet developmentally appropriate academics that Gateway provides my daughter.
 The faith based philosophy and loving environment is unlike any other school I have seen.
 I believe Gateway is setting my daughter up for the best future.